Code of Ethics

 Continue personal and professional development by undertaking further study, conferring with colleagues, and seeking greater understanding of homeopathic theory and practice, and supporting other homeopaths in that goal.
 Promote the art and science of homeopathy through appropriate research.

 If conducting homeopathic research, give substances used in provings only to those individuals who have an understanding of the nature of the proving process, and who have volunteered, with written consent, to participate.
-Consider any person involved in experimental provings or other studies to be the researcher’s patient; be guided by the welfare of each person, and the moral imperative that the homeopath’s only calling is to help make sick people well.
+Consider any person involved in experimental provings or other studies to be the researcher’s client/patient; be guided by the welfare of each person, and the moral imperative that the homeopath’s only calling is to help make sick people well.
 Report research findings and clinical experience methodically, honestly, and without distortion.
 Identify any speculative theories clearly as such.
-Carefully honor the confidentiality of all patients whose cases are used in published articles, case conference presentations, or training lectures.
+Carefully honor the confidentiality of all clients/patients whose cases are used in published articles, case conference presentations, or training lectures.